 The Waismann treatment center team believes addiction is often a consequence of untreated emotional issues or an increasing, untreated physical dependence.
 We see medical detox as the best first step in an effective solution.
 Waismann rapid detox as an opioid treatment has proven its excellent results by successfully treating thousands of patients over the last 22 years.

 Why Rapid Detox Works

 Rapid detox is significantly different from other opioid treatments because it has a nearly 100 percent detox success rate.
 After detox, patients are entirely opioid-free.
-This freedom better equips patients to manage then to adjust to being opioid-free with the help of non-opioid medications and therapy.
+This freedom better equips patients to manage then adjust to being opioid-free with the help of non-opioid medications and therapy.

 Science hasn’t replaced preconceived ideas of who opioid users are and their access to treatment.
 When they reach that point, then medically assisted detoxification protocols could become the standard of care.
 An opioid epidemic does not only plague America, but it’s also stuck in the thinking that a person must fall into a life cycle of medications and rehab stays.
 That’s not true.
 When a person gets proper medical detox from a board-certified medical doctor, followed by individual emotional care, they can break the addiction cycle.

 Benefits of Ultra Rapid Opiate Detox